2024/2025

 Yours in the practice,

-The Sangha Core Sutra Study Program (SCSSP) Organizing Tea
+The Sangha Core Sutra Study Program (SCSSP) Organizing Team

 Our SCSSP Mission